 - Mature is not the same as ripe.

-Once it has its seeds, the ripening hormones can get to work.
+Once a tomato has developed seeds, the ripening hormones can get to work.

-While you can’t ripen a tomato once you have cut it open, you can sacrifice one to better understand what mature fruit looks like inside.
+While you can’t ripen a tomato once you have cut it open, it’s worth checking one to see if seeds are present and ripening is possible.

 In this next photo, I cut open two tomatoes.